SebastianMeinberger/Dark-Souls-III-Archipelago-client/README.md

 # When to use
 If you just want play a round archipelago, use the [original version](https://github.com/Marechal-L/Dark-Souls-III-Archipelago-client/releases).
-This version currently only bears value if you care about not using binaries that were build in an intransparent manner and don't wont to deal with building the original version (it's pretty hard due to it being build with Visual Studio).
+This version currently only bears value if you care about not using binaries that were build in an intransparent manner and don't want to deal with building the original version (it's pretty hard due to it being build with Visual Studio).

 # How to install